 Delineate how the agency will ensure timely response to inquiries for service.
 Include specific time frames for determination of OPI benefits (OAR 411-032-0005 2 b C)

-Once a prospective consumer calls, an application will be sent out the same day they call.
-If it’s a family member or friend, we contact the consumer to verify their request for services.
-We respond within 72 hours for all OPI services.
-That includes requests for a mid-year reassessment due to health condition change.
-In the event of an emergency, our policy is for same-day response not to exceed 24 hours.
+Once a prospective consumer calls, an application will be sent out the same day.
+If it’s a family member or friend reaching out about these services, we contact the consumer directly to verify their request before proceeding.
+We respond within 72 hours for all OPI service requests, including requests for a mid-year reassessment due to health condition change.
+In the event of an emergency, our policy is to provide a “same-day” response, with response time not to exceed 24 hours.

-Our policy is to respond within 72 hours to requests for OPI service.
-A risk assessment is completed for all individuals requesting OPI services to determine need of services.
-CAT has a limited amount of hours available to consumers.
-When those hours are allocated, CAT employs a waitlist for services.
-When this happens, the care coordinator provides information and possible options available to the consumer.
+A risk assessment is completed for all individuals requesting OPI services to determine specific needs and service requirements.
+CAT has a limited availability of service hours.
+When all available hours have been allocated, CAT employs a waitlist.
+When this happens, the Senior Care Coordinator provides information regarding other possible options available to the consumer.
 Those that might qualify for Medicaid services are referred to DHS-APD.
-Once hours are available, those at a high risk are assessed for services first.

-A call is made to the consumer to determine if they are still in need of assistance.
-If so, an assessment is scheduled within one to three days of the phone call or possibly longer if the consumer requests a different day.
-The assessment is completed with the consumer and entered into Oregon Access within one to two days of the assessment.
-Consumers are notified of their status (approval or non-approval) within 1 week (7 days) of the assessment.
+Once hours are available, a call is made to the consumer to determine if they are still in need of assistance.
+If so, an assessment is scheduled, typically within one to three days of the phone call, though the consumer can request a different day.
+The completed assessment is entered into Oregon Access within two days.
+Consumers are notified of their approval status within 1 week (7 days) of the assessment.

-Consumers who are not approved for services, have 10 days to grieve the decision.
+Consumers who are not approved for services then have 14 days to file a grievance.

 Describe how consumer will receive initial and ongoing periodic screening for other community services, including Medicaid.
 (OAR 411-032-0005 2 b D)